fscorrupt/awesome-stars/README.md

 ## others

+- [tchapi/davis](https://github.com/tchapi/davis) - 🗓 A simple, fully translatable admin interface for sabre/dav based on Symfony 5 and Bootstrap 5, initially inspired by Baïkal.
+- [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 - [hydralauncher/hydra](https://github.com/hydralauncher/hydra) - Hydra is a game launcher with its own embedded bittorrent client and a self-managed repack scraper.
 - [JayRHa/EndpointAnalyticsRemediationScripts](https://github.com/JayRHa/EndpointAnalyticsRemediationScripts) -
 - [PCJones/UmlautAdaptarr](https://github.com/PCJones/UmlautAdaptarr) - A tool to work around Sonarr, Radarr, Lidarr and Readarrs problems with foreign languages